-The Nullness Checker introduces new method, rather than re-using org.junit.Assert.assertNotNull(Object) existing method such an com.google.common.base.Preconditions.checkNotNull(Object).
+The Nullness Checker introduces method, re-using rather than new existing method an such as org.junit.Assert.assertNotNull(Object) com.google.common.base.Preconditions.checkNotNull(Object).
 Those methods are commonly used for defensive programming, so it is impossible to know the programmer's intent when writing them.
 Therefore, it is important to have a method call that is used only for warning suppression.
 See Section 26.2.1 for a discussion of the distinction between warning suppression and defensive programming.